tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/sensor_actuator.md

 Recommended to start with a capital letter and end with a dot (`.`).

 **```min```** *[optional]*
-The minimum value, within the interval of the given ```type```, that the data entry can be assigned.
+The minimum value, within the interval of the given ```datatype```, that the data entry can be assigned.
-If omitted, the minimum value will be the "Min" value for the given type.
+If omitted, the minimum value will be the "Min" value for the given datatype.
 Cannot be specified if ```allowed``` is defined for the same data entry.

 **```max```** *[optional]*
-The maximum value, within the interval of the given ```type```, that the data entry can be assigned.
+The maximum value, within the interval of the given ```datatype```, that the data entry can be assigned.
-If omitted, the maximum value will be the "Max" value for the given type.
+If omitted, the maximum value will be the "Max" value for the given datatype.
 Cannot be specified if ```allowed``` is defined for the same data entry.

 **```unit```** *[optional]*
 The unit of measurement that the data entry has.
-See [Data Unit Types](/vehicle_signal_specification/rule_set/data_entry/data_unit_types/) chapter for a list of available unit types.
-This cannot be specified if ```allowed``` is defined as the signal type.
+See [Data Units](/vehicle_signal_specification/rule_set/data_entry/data_unit_types/) chapter for a list of available units.
+This cannot be specified if ```allowed``` is defined for the same data entry.